 Performance specifications refer to how an imager operates in the field as well as the history of the subject model line.
 Historical information is usually available from the manufacturer; performance history is best obtained from references provided by others who own the subject equipment.
 Your manufacturer's representative should be willing to provide the names of other users that you may contact for equipment reference.

 Some of the performance criteria to be considered include:

-- Length of time the subject imager has been in production.
-It may be wise to delay purchasing a recently introduced model until after it has been proven to be reliable in similar installations. - Obtain references from actual users of the subject imager.
+• Length of time the subject imager has been in production.
+It may be wise to delay purchasing a recently introduced model until after it has been proven to be reliable in similar installations.